Reviewing Accel Entertainment (ACEL) & The Competition

 |2.45

-Accel Entertainment presently has a consensus target price of $16.38, indicating a potential upside of 58.37%.
-As a group, “Amusement & recreation services” companies have a potential upside of 67.12%.
-Given Accel Entertainment’s rivals higher probable upside, analysts plainly believe Accel Entertainment has less favorable growth aspects than its rivals.
+Accel Entertainment presently has a consensus target price of $16.38, indicating a potential upside of 52.18%.
+As a group, “Amusement & recreation services” companies have a potential upside of 58.77%.
+Given Accel Entertainment’s competitors higher probable upside, analysts clearly believe Accel Entertainment has less favorable growth aspects than its competitors.

+48.3% of Accel Entertainment shares are owned by institutional investors.
+Comparatively, 34.0% of shares of all “Amusement & recreation services” companies are owned by institutional investors.
+18.8% of Accel Entertainment shares are owned by insiders.
+Comparatively, 29.4% of shares of all “Amusement & recreation services” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This table compares Accel Entertainment and its rivals revenue, earnings per share and valuation.
+This table compares Accel Entertainment and its competitors’ net margins, return on equity and return on assets.

 |Accel Entertainment